DevParapalli/RTMNU-SEM-5/AI/P2_HeuristicSearch/README.md

 # P2_Heuristic Search

 The problem implemented is the traveling salesman problem.
 The heuristic used is the nearest neighbor (NN) heuristic.
+This is a form of Hill Climbing Algorithm.

 The nearest neighbour algorithm was one of the first algorithms used to solve the travelling salesman problem approximately.
 In that problem, the salesman starts at a random city and repeatedly visits the nearest city until all have been visited.
 The algorithm quickly yields a short tour, but usually not the optimal one.